 Image Credit: Anton Paar GmbH

-The continuous transmission monitoring is unique in the market since it gives live feedback on sample behavior during the test, giving users quick information on sedimentation or agglomeration.
-This real-time insight improves measurement quality and reliability, making the system the best choice for precise and consistent particle analysis.
+Unique in the market, continuous transmission monitoring provides live feedback on sample behavior throughout the measurement, delivering immediate information on sedimentation or agglomeration.
+This insight improves measurement quality and reliability, making the system a strong choice for accurate and dependable particle analysis.

 Market-Leading Zeta Potential Analysis